Tagirijus/ledger-expenses/README.md

-A programm for ...
+A programm for calculating average expenses from a ledger journal.

 # Installation

-How to install it!
+Clone repo and maybe setup an alias to `python3 run.py`.

 # Usage

 Do these things:

-	Command
-	Command
-	Command
+	_todo_
+	_list_

 # To do

 - Code the programm!
+- Better README.md
+- Take out the trash!

 # Changelog

-Das Changelog gibt es [hier: CHANGELOG.md](CHANGELOG.md).
+The changelog is here [CHANGELOG.md](CHANGELOG.md).